Programmable Assembly of Ground State Fermionic Tweezer Arrays

 In conclusion, we have demonstrated a novel approach for realizing arbitrary product states of fermions in optical tweezer arrays, utilizing spin-resolved deterministic preparation of $^6$Li atoms in the 3D motional ground state.
 These results establish microscopic control over the initial quantum state and enable quantum dynamical studies starting from programmable, low-entropy configurations of fermions.
 We showcase these capabilities by engineering target states of up to 128 atoms, within experimental cycle times of \qty{3}{\s}.
 For instance, a band-insulator-like pattern is realized on our platform with a $> $14\% success probability, corresponding to an average loading entropy of \qty{0.080 \pm 0.001}{\kb} per particle.
-Looking ahead, tunnel coupling such states in the tweezers or via transfer to optical lattices will enable the exploration of Fermi-Hubbard dynamics seeded with tailored features, such as hole pairs or spin-domain walls.
-The preparation via singlets is compatible with further cooling via entropy redistribution~\cite{Xu2025} and post-selection into the zero-magnetization sector~\cite{Bakr_2D}.
+Looking ahead, tunnel coupling such states in the tweezers or via transfer to optical lattices will enable the exploration of Fermi-Hubbard physics seeded with tailored features, such as hole pairs or spin-domain walls.
+At system sizes of $8\times8$, these characteristics place our platform in a regime comparable to that of quantum gas microscopes observing strong correlation phenomena at low temperatures \cite{bohrdt_review}, as well as to state-of-the-art experiments studying far-from-equilibrium dynamics \cite{endres_hse,aidelsburger_le}.
+They also match the system sizes accessible to leading numerical methods investigating charge and spin ordering in doped Hubbard systems \cite{blatz_stripeandpair, vnn_georges}.
+The array size in our implementation is limited by the diffusion dynamics during free-space fluorescence and the associated requirement for array expansion before imaging.
+Overcoming this limitation by techniques such as matter-wave magnification \cite{mwm_jochim, mwm_weitenberg} provides a direct route to scaling to larger system sizes.
+The preparation via singlets is compatible with further cooling via entropy redistribution~\cite{Xu2025} and postselection into the zero-magnetization sector~\cite{Bakr_2D}.
 More broadly, the capability to initialize fermionic quantum states with programmable spin composition offers a direct route to itinerant ferromagnetism and Fulde–Ferrell–Larkin–Ovchinnikov physics in spin-imbalanced systems~\cite{itinerantFM_MCproposal, fflo_review}.

 [1]{} [1]{#1}